-- Determining interventions - Planning interventions - Optimising achievement of intended outcomes - The Council, with three other councils, created a company, Publica Group (Support) Ltd, to deliver more efficient and improved services.
-Processes had been aligned to ensure consistency across the partner councils, without diminishing local choice.
-Publica has delivered the savings set out in the original business case and continues to support the Council's MTFS with future savings delivery. - During 2023-24 the Shareholder Councils jointly commissioned a robust review of future options to make sure the solutions needed for the council to achieve financial stability can be achieved, given the shortfall identified in the MTFS shortfall over the years ahead.
+- Determining interventions - Planning interventions - Optimising achievement of intended outcomes - In 2017 the Council, along with three other councils, created a company, Publica Group (Support) Ltd, to deliver more efficient and improved shared services. - During 2023-24 the Shareholder Councils jointly commissioned a robust review of future options to make sure the solutions needed for the council to achieve financial stability can be achieved, given the shortfall identified in the MTFS shortfall over the years ahead.
 The review examined the priorities for service delivery, options for reduction or transformation and how the Publica model fits into this.
 It concluded that most services should be insourced back to the Council, with a smaller Publica responsible for shared services such as ICT, transactional finance, procurement, transactional HR and payroll, revenues and benefits.
-This project is currently being progressed with the first round of insourcing planned for this autumn. - The Council continues to pursue and secure savings through improved use of its assets and investments. - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
+This project has been successfully progressed with phase 2 of insourcing planned for the 1st of July 2025.

+- Future phases of insourcing or indeed continued shared service provision will be designed to complement the requirements of Local Government Reorganization as set out in the Government's White Paper of December 2024. - The Council continues to pursue and secure savings through improved use of its assets and investments. - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
 Corporate processes such as risk management, performance management processes, budget monitoring and other management processes are designed to capture and incorporate these external factors and to enable the Council to respond appropriately. - The Council's strategic risk register is reviewed quarterly, as a minimum, by the Executive Leadership Team and reported to the Audit Committee. - Projects and services retain their own risk registers and elevate any high/red risks to the Executive Leadership Team and Publica as appropriate for consideration.
 A Risk Group reviews risk registers each quarter, escalating any emerging risks to the strategic register. - Key performance indicators are identified and reported quarterly.
-An enhanced performance management framework, using 'real time' data wherever possible is currently being developed and will be trialled for quarter one of 2024-25. - Budgets are prepared annually in accordance with objectives, strategies and the Medium Term Financial Strategy, following consultation with customers, stakeholders and officers. - The Medium Term Financial Strategy is a live document and can be reviewed, updated and reported as necessary, to respond to the changing financial environment.
-This is due to uncertainty around the future funding of the Council and the necessity to ensure savings plans and targets are in place and continue to be deliverable without impacting the core services of the Council. - As we move forward, we will assess how external factors such as the cost of living crisis has impacted our strategic priorities.
-We will need to understand and manage a variety of impacts, including financial, service delivery, and health and wellbeing.

-The Council will continue to work with residents and local businesses to review and respond to their changing needs and to help them protect themselves and others, as well as recover from the health and economic costs arising from the cost of living crisis.
+An enhanced performance management framework, using 'real time' data wherever possible is currently being developed and will be trialled for quarter one of 2024-25. - Budgets are prepared annually in accordance with objectives, strategies and the Medium-Term Financial Strategy, following consultation with customers, stakeholders and officers. - The Medium-Term Financial Strategy is a live document and can be reviewed, updated and reported as necessary, to respond to the changing financial environment.
+This is due to uncertainty around the future funding of the Council and the necessity to ensure savings plans and targets are in place and continue to be deliverable without impacting the core services of the Council. - As we move forward, we will assess how external factors such as the cost-of-living crisis has impacted our strategic priorities.
+We will need to understand and manage a variety of impacts, including financial, service delivery, and health and wellbeing. - The Council will continue to work with residents and local businesses to review and respond to their changing needs and to help them protect themselves and others, as well as recover from the health and economic costs arising from the cost-of-living crisis.